7WaySecurity/vulnerabilities/README.md

 The databases are evident.
 ![](https://github.com/7WaySecurity/vulnerabilities/blob/main/Screenshot1.png)

-The presence of confidential information is evident.
+Access to a database containing the access information of users including the administrator is evident.
 ![](https://github.com/7WaySecurity/vulnerabilities/blob/main/Screenshot2.png)